How to integrate AWS CodeCommit with Buddy

 - Go back to Amazon and switch to the Simple Notification Service (SNS).
 Look up the topic that you created, click Create subscription, and paste the webhook from Buddy in the Endpoint field:

-- With the subscription created, go back to the Repository tab in your project options on Buddy.
-You should see a registered webhook from Amazon.
+With the subscription created, go back to Code in Buddy.
+On the activity list in the Deliveries tab, you should see a registered webhook from Amazon.
 Copy the address from the

 "SubscribeURL"line of the webhook log and open it in your browser.
 This operation will confirm the topic.